 Have a look at the bike fit page for a professional bike fitting on The Wirral .

-Greg runs a professional bike fitting service from his family run business based in Wallasey on The Wirral in the North West of England.
+Greg runs a professional bike fitting service from his centre based in Wallasey on The Wirral in the North West of England.
+Now dedicated solely to bike fitting.

 He breaks his customers down into a few categories each coming with a specific desire in their cycling.